Commencing a Pension in your SMSF

 For example, assume your SMSF has total assets of $1,000,000.
 The SMSF has 2 Members, you and your Spouse.
 Your proportional ownership of the SMSF is 60% so your Super Benefit in the SMSF is $600,000.
 You decide to commence a Pension with your Super Benefit but your Spouse who has a balance in the SMSF of $400,000 does not commence a Pension as he/she is only aged 50.

 Accordingly you apply to commence a Pension using the ESUPERFUND online Pension Application.
-You nominate a commencement date of 1 January 2019 and are 60 years of age at the date of the Pension commencement.
-In this case the minimum Pension you must take per annum is 4% or $24,000.
-However given that the Pension is being commenced halfway during the year then only half of the minimum pension payment must be accessed before 30 June 2019, that is $12,000.
+You nominate a commencement date of 1 January 2020 and are 60 years of age at the date of the Pension commencement.
+In this case the minimum Pension you must take per annum is 2% (Default Minimum Pension Factor 4% reduced by 50% in the 2019-20 FY) or $12,000.
+However given that the Pension is being commenced halfway during the year then only half of the minimum pension payment must be accessed before 30 June 2020, that is $6,000.

 Maximum Pension Income